CivicActions/agile-ms/README.md

  -- Geographic area: ideally Mississippi, but if not possible then a range of states

-We then scheduled three initial user sessions combining a contextual interview and “think aloud” exercises focused on two websites: the MDHS site and the site hosting our initial sprint zero prototype.
+We then scheduled three initial user sessions combining a contextual interview and “think aloud” exercises (Req.4.3.2.2) focused on two websites: the MDHS site and the site hosting our initial sprint zero prototype (Req.
+4.3.2.1 - 4.3.2.4)

 We realized that to quickly convey convenient providers we could use a map to show the location of nearest providers.
 Later we realized that only certain provider types are places of business with physical addresses.
 We quickly prototyped a map using "fake" addresses based around the geographic center of the zipcodes, which we had for each provider.

 ![sprint zero](https://cloud.githubusercontent.com/assets/5296671/19285906/839b8d56-8fc1-11e6-8c66-9a8df76ba4a3.png)

+Through these research sessions and our background research (about federal childcare funding, participation, state programs) we identified the tasks that users were likely to follow in identifying a daycare provider for a child (or children).
+Tasks (Req.
+4.3.2.5):
+1. Identify daycare provider options.
+This is conducted by personal knowledge and recommendations and internet searches.
+1a.
+Users identify options by selecting a location that is convenient for the parent/caretakers of the child whether near to work or home.
+2. Users evaluate options in order to narrow down their options to a subset of possible providers.
+2a.
+Users are most interested in "fit" of the center profile with their child(ren).
+For example, is this a "high quality" provider.
+High quality assessments could include: center- or home-based preference, teacher/student ratios, type of curriculum, age group(s) served, hours of operation, all year calendar, after school or early day programs, safety measures, etc. etc.
+3. Users select 1-3 options to call.
+Users want to know whether program is taking applications or has openings and supplementing information that can be found online.
+4. Users select 1-3 options to visit.
+5. Users make their selection.

 During sprint zero user research we quickly identified the top ways in which parents and social workers conducted their searches: